ai4life-opencalls/oc2_project_23/README.md

 TODO: fix figure 6

 ### 2.4 Method comparison on real data
 On the real low-resolution microscopy data, we see the same overall patterns as in the synthetic experiments.
-U-Net gives a stable single prediction, while HDN and HazeMatching do a better job at keeping continuous lines intact.
+UNet gives a stable single prediction, while HDN and HazeMatching do a better job at keeping continuous lines intact.
 The differences between the two generative models also carry over—HDN leans toward higher structural similarity, and HazeMatching produces reconstructions that look more perceptually convincing.
 In short, the results on real data are consistent with what we observed on the synthetic benchmarks.

 ![](media/image6.png)
 *Figure 7: Method comparison on real low-resolution microscopy data*